ughitsaaron/aaronpetcoff.me/pages/index.md

 I am an ambitious web developer whose passion is learning new technologies, working with new people, and trying to make the web (and the world) a better place.
 </h2>

 You'll currently find me in the Office of Communications + Marketing at the New York Institute of Technology's Manhattan campus where I specialize in the development and maintenance of web content.
 I write about what I do [on my blog](/blog/).
-You can find out more about me [from my profile](/profile/).

 I live with my partner and two cats in Brooklyn.
 If you catch me in my free time there's a good chance I'll be reading history, running in Prospect Park, or listening to punk and hip-hop records.
 And social, global, and environmental justice are pretty important, too.